LiaGrozav/LiaGrozav/README.md

 ## Skills

-- **Web Development**: I have experience working with HTML, CSS and JavaScript to build responsive and interactive web applications.
-I'm also proficient in modern frameworks and libraries such as React and Vue.js.
+- **Web Development**: I have experience working with HTML, CSS, JavaScript and React to build responsive and interactive web applications.

 - **Backend Development**: I have knowledge of server-side programming and working with databases.
 I'm comfortable with technologies like Node.js and Express.